avin-madhu/BLACKJACK/README.md

 # BlackJack-Game

-A blackjackgame based on html,css and js
+A simple blackjackgame based on html,css and js

 ### Current status: in progress